vishalbakshi/knowThyself/README.md

 ## Core Functionality

-1. Users can record an experience
+1. User can record an experience
-2. Users can record a thought
+2. User can record a thought
-3. Users can record a feeling
+3. User can record a feeling